fmrtl73/pxdocs/content/install-with-other/dcos/application-installs/elastic-search-and-kibana.md

 Please make sure you have installed [Portworx on DCOS](/install-with-other/dcos) before proceeding further.

-Running this framework requires a priveleged user that can run sudo without tty access \(See [here](https://www.shell-tips.com/2014/09/08/sudo-sorry-you-must-have-a-tty-to-run-sudo)\).
+Running this framework requires a privileged user that can run sudo without tty access \(See [here](https://www.shell-tips.com/2014/09/08/sudo-sorry-you-must-have-a-tty-to-run-sudo)\).
 The default user for this framework is set to `nobody`.
-If `nobody` does not have the appropriate priveleges please update the user during install.
+If `nobody` does not have the appropriate privileges please update the user during install.

 The Portworx-ElasticSearch service can be found in the DC/OS catalog: